Budapestby VisitCity Guides

 The Dome Hall and Holy Crown

-The tour's emotional centerpiece is the Dome Hall, situated directly beneath the building's iconic central dome.
-Here, Hungary's most sacred national symbol – the Holy Crown of St. Stephen – rests in dignified display alongside other coronation regalia.
-This ancient crown ranks among Europe's oldest crown jewels and represents over a thousand years of Hungarian sovereignty.
+The best part of the tour is definitely the Dome Hall, which is right under the main dome.
+This is where Hungary's most important treasure - the Holy Crown of St. Stephen - is kept along with other coronation stuff.
+This crown is one of Europe's oldest crown jewels and represents over 1000 years of Hungarian history.

 The Former Upper House Hall